-The most common myth is that people who claim to be in a Satanic cult participate in unlawful acts.
+The most common myth about Satanism is that people who claim to be in a Satanic cult participate in unlawful acts.
 This denies those who take Satanism as a serious path the respect they deserve.
 There have been many fake cults which use Satanism as a front to disguise their personal agenda.
 One thing you will find in common with these type of groups, is that the leader really has no background in Satanism, mostly based on Christian myth.
 Some have never even heard of LaVey or the Church of Satan, or even the Satanic Bible.

 Placing the Blame